couchbaselabs/sdk-rfcs/rfc/0052-sdk3-full-text-search.md

 In some SDKs this is as fluent-style methods on `VectorQuery` itself, but a `VectorQueryOptions` block as an optional parameter on `Vector.create()` would be more SDK3-idiomatic.
 The SDK should follow its existing convention for FTS parameters.

 * `uint32 numCandidates`.
 Sent as a `k` number field in the JSON.
+We name the field differently in the SDK for the same reason as `knn_operator`.
 If not set by the user, FTS PM requests that the SDK send a default value of 3.
 It controls how many results are returned and must be >= 1.
 If < 1 the SDK will raise `InvalidArgument`.
 * `float boost`.
 Sent as a `boost` number field in the JSON.
 If not set, the field is not sent.

 `VectorQuery` does not extend the `SearchQuery` interface, which is now reserved for traditional FTS queries.